-Favona homicide: Victim's son admits he traded a shotgun for meth
+Innocent grandmother shot dead in own home with bullet intended for her son, court hears

 The Crown says the bullet was meant for Fisi'ihoi's eldest son after a botched gun deal.

-Falala Iongi, Valiami Iongi and Manu Iongi appeared for the first day of their trial together in the High Court at Auckland in front of Judge Grant Powell.
+Falala Iongi, Valiami Iongi and Manu Iongi appeared on Tuesday for the first day of their trial together in the High Court at Auckland in front of Judge Grant Powell.

 The trio all pleaded not guilty to the murder of Meliame Fisi'ihoi.